carlosjalves/BreathInDrawOut/README.md

 ### Context

-This project was developed in the context of the Project 4 - Interactive Multimedia course of the master’s degree in [Design and Multimedia](https://dm.dei.uc.pt/en/about/) of the [Faculty of Sciences and Technology of the University of Coimbra](https://www.uc.pt/fctuc/).
+This project was developed in the context of the Project 4 - Interactive Multimedia course of the bachelor’s degree in [Design and Multimedia](https://dm.dei.uc.pt/en/about/) of the [Faculty of Sciences and Technology of the University of Coimbra](https://www.uc.pt/fctuc/).

 ### Technologies used